capstone-mgh/capstone-mgh.github.io/data-ml.md

 ### Implementation: Machine Learning

-Given this is but a semester project, we have a limited amount of time to produce a Machine Learning pipeline.
-We settle on the two relatively simplistic yet respectable Machine Learning approaches:
+Given this is but a semester project and our top priority was the segmentation/annotation framework, we have a limited amount of time to produce a Machine Learning pipeline.
+We decide on two relatively simplistic yet respectable Machine Learning approaches:

 - Compute percentiles that the area and location of each ROI falls within using multivariate kernel density estimation.
 - Predict the probability that a nodule is malignant based off its shape.
 Approach involves 3-D convolutional neural network that detects the contours of each annotation.
-- **Inspiration:** Olaf Ronneberger, Philipp Fischer, Thomas Brox, *U-Net: Convolutional Networks for Biomedical Image Segmentation *
+- **Inspiration:** Olaf Ronneberger, Philipp Fischer, Thomas Brox, *U-Net: Convolutional Networks for Biomedical Image Segmentation*

 ![cnn](images/data/cnn.png){:class="img-responsive"}